In 2007, the Chicago Bulls entered the season with high expectations.

 Coming off a 46-win season in which the franchise ended a four-year playoff drought, internal expectations centered on winning at least one playoff round.
 After drafting Dalen Terry, management largely opted for continuity, signing veterans Goran Dragić and Andre Drummond in free agency.

 There is still time to right matters.
-But a troubling stretch that has featured four straight losses, seven in nine games and a defense that allowed 150 points in regulation for the first time since November 1982 has raised questions about what’s next.
+But a troubling stretch that featured four straight losses and seven in nine games and a defense that allowed 150 points in regulation for the first time since November 1982 raised questions about what’s next.
+Then came a modest three-game win streak, whose momentum was totally wasted in a deflating home loss to the lowly Houston Rockets.

 Especially because, given the amount of draft capital expended to assemble this roster, the Bulls aren’t necessarily brimming with tradable assets.